wb14123/scala2grpc/readme.md

 implicit def grpcHook: GrpcHook = new DefaultGrpcHook()
 ```

-You can override it by provide a custom hook that implements `GrpcHook`:
+You can override it by providing a custom hook that implements `GrpcHook`:

 ```Scala
 trait GrpcHook {